onera/Flocon/step/README.md

 ### Actuators
 ### Sensors

+## Acknowledgement

+Special thanks to Denis Sipp and Colin Leclercq for their precious help for the integration of this use-case.

 ## References

 [1] Hervé, A., Sipp, D., Schmid, P. J., & Samuelides, M. (2012).
 A physics-based approach to flow control using system identification.
 Journal of Fluid Mechanics, 702, 26-58.